open-estuary/estuary/doc/Deploy_Manual.4D02.md

 <h3 id="3.6">Boot via ACPI</h3>

-D02 also supports booting via ACPI, you can bring up this systerm which is similar with DTB mode, you must fix some point as follow:
+D02 also supports booting via ACPI, you can bring up this systerm which is similar with DTS mode, you must fix some point as follow:

-1. delete DTB file and don't burn DTB file
+1. Delete DTB file and don't burn DTB file

 2. Set the parameters of booting via ACPI

-you must add `"acpi=force"` property in `"linux=...."` line for "grub.cfg" file; while must you delete DTB line for "grub.cfg" file.
+you must add `"acpi=force"` property in `"linux=...."` line for "grub.cfg" file.

 e.g.: